Verizon FiOS

 Once everything is wired up, the technician will spend the rest of the time setting up and activating your equipment.
 Every set top box must be working correctly before he’s on his way.

-Penetration (as of June 30th, 2009, Penetration = FiOS customers/number of premises where FiOS is available)
+Penetration (as of December 31st 2009, Penetration = Fios customers/number of premises where Fios is available)

 Comcast Cable Customers